United States border preclearance: History

 In 1974, preclearance operations became formalized under domestic Canadian law with the passage of the Air Transport Preclearance Act.
 The arrangement was repeatedly modernized with the 1999 Preclearance Act, and with the 2001 Canada–U.S. Agreement on Air Transport Preclearance.
 In 2019, previous agreements and legislations were replaced by the Agreement on Land, Rail, Marine, and Air Transport Preclearance Between the Government of the United States of America and the Government of Canada (LRMA), which allows for significant expansion of the scope of preclearance facilities.

 On March 16, 2015, U.S. and Canadian officials signed the ministerial-level LRMA.
-The agreement paved paths for the expansion of CBP’s preclearance facilities as well as its detention powers on Canadian soil to the levels similar on U.S. soil.
+The agreement paved paths for the expansion of CBP's preclearance facilities as well as its detention powers on Canadian soil to the levels similar on U.S. soil.
 For instance, under the LRMA, CBP officers working at preclearance facilities in Canada will be able to carry firearms and detain travelers who try to voluntarily withdraw their outbound travel or willingly leave the preclearance area.
 Although CBP does not have arrest powers in Canada, the bill also includes increased cooperation with the CBSA to arrest travelers found to be breaking the law.
 On March 10, 2016, U.S. and Canadian officials announced that the three priority transportation hubs that would receive preclearance were Billy Bishop Toronto City Airport, Québec City Jean Lesage International Airport, and Montreal Central Station.

-On December 8, 2016, U.S. President Barack Obama signed the bipartisan Promoting Travel, Commerce and National Security Act of 2016 into law, completing the U.S. requirement for the ratification of the LRMA.
+On December 8, 2016, U.S. President Barack Obama signed the bipartisan Promoting Travel, Commerce and National Security Act of 2016 (H.R.
+6431) into law, completing the U.S. legislative prerequisites for the signing of executive agreements such as the LRMA.
 On December 12, 2017, Canadian Governor General Julie Payette gave royal assent to the Canadian Preclearance Act.
-The LRMA was formally ratified by both countries on August 15, 2019 and replaced previous treaties and Canadian legislations.
+The LRMA was signed by representatives of both countries on August 15, 2019 and replaced previous Canadian legislation.
+As an executive agreement, the LRMA is not a treaty and was not presented to or ratified by the US Senate.

-The preclearance agreement is fully reciprocal, meaning Canada is allowed to operate preclearance facilities in the United States on the same basis as U.S. facilities in Canada, including CBSA agents’ expanded powers under the LRMA.
+The preclearance agreement is fully reciprocal, meaning Canada is allowed to operate preclearance facilities in the United States on the same basis as U.S. facilities in Canada, including CBSA agents' expanded powers under the LRMA.
 On average, however, U.S. airports offer far fewer daily flights to Canada (as a proportion of their total air traffic) compared to the reverse, making this an expensive and inefficient proposition that, as of 2022, has not been exercised by the Canadian government.